 Withdrawal symptoms can be intense and may include:

 - Breathing difficulties

 - Inability to concentrate

 The symptoms of psychological addiction can be very strong and debilitating.
 They include:

-Insomnia that related to not being able to use drug
+- Insomnia that related to not being able to use a drug

-Craving that appear sporadically, even years after quitting the drug
+- Craving that appears sporadically, even years after quitting the drug

 If you try to stop your addiction, or even just cut down on your drug use, you’ll experience cravings.
 These can be so intense that they completely take over your life, and potentially significantly reduce your ability to think straight or focus on other areas of your life, like your job, education or relationships.